sozialhelden/a11yjson/docs/best-practices/copytext-accessibility.md

 </ul>
 ```

-Nifty typography, with Unicode arrows!
-But do you have a working sense of hearing?
+Do you have a working sense of hearing?
 Then listen to a voice assistant reading this sign aloud.
 If you are near a Mac, open your Terminal app and enter this:

 `say -v Dan "Pl.
 9 3/4 -> Hogsmeade"`